akshaybarya/Groww-Assignment/README.md

 Netlify - https://groww-assignment-akshay-barya.netlify.app

 Theis is a basic single Page React Application to show the bank data recieved from API for 5 cities Mumbai, Delhi, Pune, Jaipur, Chennai.
 The Application is highly user friendly and user can change Theme from light to dark and vise-versa by default theme is light.
 Users can also add Banks to Favourite List and access them directly.
-The web Application is also Mobile Friendly so can be easily accessed from mobile aswell.
+The web Application is also Mobile Friendly so can be easily accessed from Mobile aswell.

 ## Landing Page || Home Page || "/all-banks" Page Light Theme Desktop View